 something like this would have to work differently to blockchain nodes though, no?
 If there is a way of distributing training into smaller blocks to allow it to be broken down in to invidiual users you'd still need a host machine or server to store the training data.
 Instead of self hosting the part of the AI and training it locally, wouldnt it be more efficient to outsource the compute power?
 Something similar to Rosetta@home.
 That way the more stable systems can train the LLM without the possibility of corruption or failiure.

 No we don’t.
-Fuck off commie.
+Frick off commie.

 Open sores is a psyop.